Inversion of an analytic operator function through Fredholm quotients and its application: Application

 \section{Application}

-In this section, we characterize solutions to the AR law of motion \eqref{eq001} with the characteristic polynomial equivalent to $A(z)$ in \eqref{eq01}, using our theoretical results.
+In this section, we characterize solutions to the AR law of motion \eqref{eq001} with the characteristic \commRV{series}\revlab{r1_major3d} equivalent to $A(z)$ in \eqref{eq01}, using our theoretical results.
 The cases $d=1$ or $d=2$ are regarded as empirically relevant in the time series literature, and we focus on these as applications of our theoretical framework.
 However, since our characterization of the solutions follows directly from the results in Sections \ref{sec_facto} and \ref{sec_closed}, the representation of $X_t$ for $d\geq 3$ requires only a minor modification.
 We hereafter let $\pi_j(k)$ be defined as follows: $\pi_0(k)=1,$ $\pi_1(k)=k$, and $\pi_j(k)=k(k-1)\cdots (k-j+1)/j!$ for $j \geq 2$.
-The following results show the desired characterization. \begin{proposition} Assume that the AR law of motion \eqref{eq001} holds with the characteristic polynomial equivalent to $A(z)$ in \eqref{eq01}, which is further assumed to be invertible for any $z$ satisfying $|z|\leq 1 + \eta$ for some $\eta>0$, except at $z=1$.
-Then the following hold: \begin{enumerate}[(i)] \item If $A^{\orders{1}}(1) = A_{0,1} - (I-P_1)A_{1,1}$ is invertible, then $d=1$ and $X_t$ can be represented as follows:
+The following results show the desired characterization. \begin{proposition} Assume that the AR law of motion \eqref{eq001} holds with the characteristic \commRV{series}\revlab{r1_major3e} equivalent to $A(z)$ in \eqref{eq01}, which is further assumed to be invertible for any $z$ satisfying $|z|\leq 1 + \eta$ for some $\eta>0$, except at $z=1$.
+Then the following hold: \begin{enumerate}[label=(\roman*)] \item If $A^{\orders{1}}(1) = A_{0,1} - (I-P_1)A_{1,1}$ is invertible, then $d=1$ and $X_t$ can be represented as follows:

 where $\nu_t = \sum_{j=0}^\infty \Phi_j \varepsilon_{t-j}$, $\Phi_j = \sum_{k=j}^\infty (-1)^{k-j} \pi_j(k)\Psi_k$, and $\Psi_j$ is determined as in Proposition \ref{propo5} with $d=1$. \item If $A^{\orders{2}}(1) = A_{0,1}+(P_2-P_1)A_{1,1}+(I-P_2)A_{2,1}$ is invertible while $A^{\orders{1}}(1)$ is not, then $d=2$ and $X_t$ can be represented as follows: for some $\tau_0, \tau_1 \in \mathcal B$,